marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### AUGUST

-Our annual summer party was held at a local beach club in Hamburg.
+Our annual summer party took place at a local beach club in Hamburg.
 Tropical vibes and a packed dance floor made it a fête we could never forget!

-A long overdue group photo was also taken on that day.

 ***